bytewax/bytewax/docs/examples/event-processing.md

 Processing Events from Redpanda to Postgres
 ===========================

 This example will cover building a data product with Bytewax.
 We will write a data flow that will aggregate event data generated via a user's interaction with a software product.
 The event data in this example will stream into a Redpanda Topic and our dataflow will consume from this topic.
-The dataflow will anonymize user data, filter out employee generated events and then count the number of events per type of event, per user over a time window.
+The dataflow will anonymize user data, filter out employee generated events and then count the number of events per event type and per user over a time window.
 The results will be written to a postgres database that will serve the final application.

 Prerequisites
 ---------